 Without your wallet, it’s hard to get a hold of cash as you usually would.
 Luckily, Western Union provides fast ways to send money.
 The Money in Minutes* or Next Day Money* Transfer services can help you receive cash from a friend or loved one as soon as you need it.
 You can pick up your cash at one of more than 500,000 Western Union agent locations worldwide or set up a mobile wallet to receive funds straight to your smartphone.
 Try to secure slightly more than you need to safeguard against potential future emergencies.

-Learning the hard way how painful it is to lose your wallet or have it stolen will surely inspire you to take greater steps to protect your identity and secure your belongings in the future.
-On your next trip, make sure you take scans or photocopies of important documents like your passport or driver’s license so you can prove your identity in a pinch.
+Learning the hard way how painful it is to lose your wallet or have it stolen will inspire you to take greater steps to protect your identity and secure your belongings in the future.
+To be more prepared in the circumstance that it happens again, make sure you take scans or photocopies of important documents like your passport or driver’s license so you can prove your identity in a pinch.
 There are also plenty of identity theft protection services that can ensure you’re protected from fraud both off and online, in case you find yourself without a wallet in the future.